CloudLabsAI-Azure/RTIAD-Workshop/RTAID/Labs/Lab-06.md

 3. Open a New tab within your Environment Edge Browser and go to **[Teams](https://teams.microsoft.com/v2/)**.

-4. Sign in with your environment credentials if you are asked.
+4. Sign in with your environment credentials

+     - **Username/Email**:<inject key="AzureAdUserEmail"></inject>

+     - **Password**:<inject key="AzureAdUserPassword"></inject>

+6. If you are asked.
 A message to start a trial may appear and you will want to accept this.

-5. You should have a message within teams letting you know that the CTR is less than 20.
+7. You should have a message within teams letting you know that the CTR is less than 20.

     ![A screenshot of a computer error message](../media/Lab-06/image15.png)

-6. Navigate back to the Reflex experience and let's create another trigger.
+8. Navigate back to the Reflex experience and let's create another trigger.

 ## Task 3: Create A New Alert Rule from Data Stream